-In light of the pandemic and the transition to Freshwater, we will not be hosting the larger events, and supplies will not be sent out for cleanups.
-We still encourage you to register to participate in the program if interested, and to report the results of your cleanups online.
+In light of the pandemic we will not be hosting larger events.
+We still encourage you to register to participate in the program and to report the results of your cleanups online.
 If you have questions, please contact our Program Coordinator, Alex Van Loh.

 Tips for a safe and successful cleanup: